vyca2017/content/content/reference/platform/data-schema/overview.md

 The schema file follows the [IDL syntax](!alias-kr84dktnp0) and consists of different elements.

 ## Building blocks of a GraphQL Schema

+There are several available building blocks to shape your GraphQL schema.

 * [Types](!alias-ij2choozae) consist of multiple [fields](!alias-teizeit5se) and are used to group similar entities together.
 * [Relations](!alias-goh5uthoc1) describe interactions between types.